SketchyMaze/doodle/README.md

 # Developer Console

 Press `Enter` at any time to open the developer console.
+The console provides commands and advanced functionality, and is also where cheat codes can be entered.

 Commands supported: